heliossun/ELIP/rebuttal.md

 |     BLIP-ft        | 81.9 | 95.4      | 97.8 | 70.7 | 84.2        | 89.2 | &darr;13.7%     | &darr;11.7%    | &darr;8.8%     |
 |     ELIP           | 77.5 | 94.2      | 97.0 | 67.3 | 85.7        | 91.3 | &darr;**13.2%** | &darr;**9.0%** | &darr;**5.9%** |

-We have observed that ELIP outperforms all other baseline models on the MMI benchmark, demonstrating the effectiveness of our method in diverse OOD settings.
+We have observed that ELIP outperforms all other baseline models on the MMI benchmark, demonstrating the robustness of our method in diverse OOD settings.

 [1]: <https://arxiv.org/pdf/2212.08044.pdf>
 Qiu, Jielin et al. “Are Multimodal Models Robust to Image and Text Perturbations?”
 ArXiv abs/2212.08044 (2022): n. pag.

 ## Reviewer 3

 We appreciate the Reviewer's approval and valuable comments.
 We respond to the Reviewer's concerns as below.
+Hope our explaination mitigate your concerns.

 R3.1 Could you explain how the Dirichlet distribution is used in the evidential deep learning framework to model uncertainty?

-A3.1 In ELIP, Dirichlet distribution is used to describe the sosine similarity between a query sample and all target samples.
+A3.1 In ELIP, Dirichlet distribution is used to describe the sosine similarity distribution between a query sample and all target samples.
 In standard deep learning, uncertainty is often treated as a single scalar value, such as softmax probabilities or variance, which might not capture the complexity of uncertainty inherent in real-world scenarios.
 The evidential deep learning framework aims to address this limitation by representing uncertainty using the entire distribution over fusion probabilities.

 R3.2 Can you expand on the role of Subjective Logic in quantifying uncertainty in this context?
-A3.2
+A3.2 Subjective Logic is particularly useful in situations where there are multiple sources of information with varying levels of trustworthiness, or when dealing with subjective opinions and beliefs.
+ELIP mainly focus on image-text retrieval task, which involves feature alignment and ranking process that contains multiple sources aof information and different levels of trustworthiness, respectively.
+Therefore, we consider using Subjective Logic to quantify cross-modal retrieval uncertainty.

 R3.3 How is the belief mass calculated for each singleton in Subjective Logic, and what does it represent in the model's output?